 (30 minutes, easy)

 We’re not done with tile-placement board games just yet.
-Carcassonne is “only” 18 years old and has become a classic already.
+Carcassonne is “only” two decades old and has become a classic already.
 Players build landscape features like cities, farms, roads, and cloisters.
 Then they earn points by placing their meeples strategically on them.
-You can read more about it here-review of Carcassonne and here-where to play Carcassonne online, as I have already dedicated several articles to this game.
+You can read more about it here-review of Carcassonne and others, as I have already dedicated several articles to this game.

 (30 minutes, easy)